SymfonyCasts/messenger/sfcasts/another-message.md

 image from the database.
 If we *only* did that and the user refreshed the page, it *would* be gone.
 And then... if we deleted the actual file a few seconds... or minutes or even *days* later... that would be totally fine!
-But... more on doing fancy asynchronous processing in a few minutes.
+But... more on doing fancy asynchronous stuff in a few minutes.

 ## Creating DeleteImagePost

 Right now, let's refactor all this deleting logic into the command bus pattern we just learned.
-First, we need the message class.
+First, we need the message, or "command" class.
 Let's copy `AddPonkaToImage`, paste and call it `DeleteImagePost.php`.
-Update the class name and then... um... do *nothing* else!
+Update the class name and then... um... do *nothing*!
 Coincidentally, this message class will look *exactly* the same: the handler will need to know *which* `ImagePost` to delete.

 ## Creating DeleteImagePostHandler

-Ok, time for step 2 - the handler!
+Time for step 2 - the handler!
 Create a new PHP class and call it `DeleteImagePostHandler`.
-Like before, give this a `public function __invoke()` with a `DeleteImagePost` type-hint on the only argument.
+Like before, give this a `public function __invoke()` with a `DeleteImagePost` type-hint as the only argument.

 Now, it's the same process as before: copy the first three lines of the controller, delete them, and paste them into the handler.
 This time, we need two services.
 Add `public function __construct()` with `PhotoFileManager $photoManager` and `EntityManagerInterface $entityManager`.
-I'll hit Alt + Enter to initialize to create both of those properties and set them.
+I'll hit Alt + Enter and click initialize fields to create both of those properties and set them.

-Down here use `$this->photoManager`, `$this->entityManager` and one more `$this->entityManager`.
+Down here, use `$this->photoManager`, `$this->entityManager` and one more `$this->entityManager`.
 And, like before, we need to know which `ImagePost` we're deleting.
 Prep that with `$imagePost = $deleteImagePost->getImagePost()`.

 ## Dispatching the Message

 Ding!
 That's my... it's done sound!
-Because we have a message, a handler and Symfony *should* know that they're linked together.
+Because, we have a message, a handler and Symfony *should* know that they're linked together.
 The *last* step is to *send* the message.
 In the controller... we don't need these last two arguments anymore... we *only* need `MessageBusInterface $messageBus`.
 And then, this is *wonderful*, our *entire*